 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
 The FAA has found that the risk to the flying public justifies waiving notice and comment prior to adoption of this rule.
-Two PW1524G-3 model turbofan engines recently experienced failures of the LPC R1.
+In addition to two recent failures of the LPC R1 installed on PW1524G-3 model turbofan engines, an additional in-flight failure of the LPC occurred on October 15, 2019.
 LPC rotor failures can release high-energy debris from the engine and damage the airplane (see AC 39-8, "Continued Airworthiness Assessments of Powerplant and Auxiliary Power Unit Installations of Transport Category Airplanes," dated September 8, 2003).